-Temperature control units WITH pre-installed gas warning sensor and > 150 g natural refrigerant
+Temperature control units with more than 150 g natural refrigerant

 - The temperature control unit has been constructed to the requirements of EU and EFTA countries. - Use the table as guidance for classifying the application field.
-Respect the max. refrigerant quantity or the permissible highest quantity above ground level (GL) stated therein. - Ventilation with optional supply and exhaust air connection: Use the temperature control unit's supply and exhaust air connection to connect it to the building's exhaust system.
-For the exact position please refer to the wiring diagram. → From page 59, section "Annex".
-First, remove the cover to the air inlet connection; an air filter mat is installed behind it.
-This air filter mat must be checked / replaced at regular intervals so that the air flowing into the temperature control unit is not reduced. → Page 47, section "Function check and visual inspection".
-Connect the building's exhaust system with the temperature control unit's exhaust air port.
-The cover of the supply air port must not be removed if the exhaust system provided in a building is not used. - The mounting plate for mounting a gas warning sensor is located inside the temperature control unit in the vicinity of the >Cable entry gas warning sensor< [100]. - For the position of the >Cable entry gas warning sensor< [100] please refer to the wiring diagram. → From page 59, section "Annex". - Additional information on the pre-installed gas detection sensor: - The built-in gas detection sensor enables a safety shutdown at 20% of the lower explosive limit via a power disconnect relay that is to be installed by the operator.
+Respect the max. refrigerant quantity or the permissible highest quantity above ground level (GL) stated therein. - For more information about the pre-installed gas detection sensor: - The built-in gas detection sensor enables a safety shutdown at 20% of the lower explosive limit via a power disconnect relay that is to be installed by the responsible body.
 The temperature control unit is thus switched off early and safely in case of fault. - A 24 V DC external power supply must be available for the pre-installed gas warning sensor.
 The alarm output of the gas warning sensor uses a 4 20 mA signal.
 Please refer to the data sheet of the gas warning sensor for further technical information.
 A separate processing unit is available as an accessory for the control of the power disconnect relay.
 The processing unit provides a potential-free switching contact and simultaneously provides the power supply and analysis of the gas warning sensor.
-Both variants require the operator to provide the necessary dimensioning and installation.
-Please refer to the data sheet of the gas detection system can be connected to the operator's alarm control unit.
-The operator is responsible for this and for the other measures.
+Both variants require the responsible body to provide the necessary dimensioning and installation.
+Please refer to the data sheet of the gas warning sensor for the technical information necessary for the installation.
+The alarm of the gas detection system can be connected to the responsible body's alarm control unit.
+The responsible body is responsible for this and for the other measures.

-The operator is responsible for the calibration of the gas detection sensor prior to initial operation and the observance of calibration and maintenance intervals according to the operating manual.
+The responsible body is responsible for the calibration of the gas detection sensor prior to initial operation and the observance of calibration and maintenance intervals according to the operation manual.
 We recommend to set calibration and maintenance intervals between 6 and 12 months if no information is provided.
 For increased safety requirements, shorter intervals can be specified.
 On request we will recommend a specialist company to carry out the calibration and maintenance.